Hey-Omair/Hey-Omair/README.md

 - 📫 How to reach me **omairmalik51@gmail.com**

-- ⚡ Fun fact **im curios about learning new things no matter the topic**
+- ⚡ Fun fact **im curious about learning new things no matter the topic**

 <h3 align="left">Connect with me:</h3>
 <p align="left">